edufvicentini/aws-lambda-csv-to-database/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+P.S.: You may need to set up some roles inside AWS IAM to build this.

+## After Deploy
+You will have to setup a URL for the deployed function.
+Follow up the [Official Documentation](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for more information.

 ## Environment Variables
 In your function, please use these following environment variables, in order to establish connection with the database:
 ```bash